mikeferguson/brewing/brewlog/004-pink-elephant.md

  * Water:
    * 3.5 gallons of RO water
    * 1 gallon of RO water for sparge
+   * 0.5g Gypsum
-   * TBD Gypsum/CaCL
+   * 1.0g CaCL
  * Mash (Anvil Foundry)
    * 10 min @ 125F
    * 45 min @ 144F
    * 30 min @ 158F
    * 5 min @ 172F mashout
    * Final pH: TBD
-   * Gravity (per refractometer): TBD
+   * Gravity (per refractometer): 1.040 without sugar and before boil
  * Boil
-   * 12.5L of water at start
+   * 13L of water at start
-   * Set to 212F at ??PM
+   * Set to 212F at 6:55PM
-   * Removed lid at 200F, ??PM
+   * Removed lid at 200F, 7:03PM
-   * Boil began at ??PM
+   * Boil began at 7:10PM
-   * Boil ended at ??PM
+   * Boil ended at 8:40PM
  * Chill
    * Used whirlpool arm at full pump speed (no clamp)
-   * Chilled to 70F in ?? minutes
+   * Chilled to 80F
- * Cleanup done at ??PM
+ * Cleanup done at 9:30PM

 Fermentation:

- * 7 days primary fermentation at 75-80F.
+ * 7 days primary fermentation at target 75-80F.
  * 14 days at 32F lagering.
  * 21 days at 76F bottle condition.
  * Peak taste is at 2-3 months after bottling?

 Notes:

- * TBD
+ * I put the candi sugar in late - forgot it
+ * 90 Minute boil is "Pilsner malt, drive off the DMS"
- * Batch cost: $48.67
+ * Batch cost: $52.27
-   * Malt: 26.71
+   * Malt: 30.31
    * Hops: 4.48
    * Yeast: 12.98
    * Spices: 4.50